PreciselyData/spectrum-aws-partner-solution/CloudFormationTemplates/README.md

 8) Monitor the stack’s status, and when the status is CREATE_COMPLETE, the Spectrum deployment is ready.

 9) To view the created resources, choose the Outputs tab.
 (CREATE BETTER OUTPUTS, IP ADDRESS, INSTANCE NAME, INSTANCE SIZE ETC0

+# Postdeployment steps
+## Testing the deployment
+When the AWS CloudFormation template has successfully created the stack.
+Go to your Instances console in AWS, or view the Outputs from the CloudFormation stack and find your IP address for the Spectrum deployment EC2 instance.
+Remote into the machine using your keypair that you selected during the deployment.
+Once you remote in, you'll notice in the Windows notification bar that Spectrum Server is starting.
+Once that's done starting, you can access the Management Console via Google Chrome.

+# Troubleshooting

+# Customer responsibility
+After you deploy a Partner Solution, confirm that your resources and services are updated and configured—including any required patches—to meet your security and other needs.
+For more information, refer to the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).